 However, the market is expected to face resistance from the Irish Government’s efforts towards mandating cash acceptance at selected retailers.
 In January 2024, Finance Minister of Ireland Michael McGrath received approval from the government for the General Scheme of the Access to Cash Bill.

-The debit cards segment is by far the most dominant method in Ireland cards and payments market.
-This is because of the consumer’s inclination towards debit cards when in a physical location especially popular among those aged under 45.
-Also, the major reason for people to go to the branch i.e. 63 per cent is to withdraw/lodge cash.
-Further, debit cards are more prevalent in areas of Leinster (54 per cent), Munster (50 per cent), Conn/Ulster (60 per cent) and Dublin (42 per cent).
+The debit cards segment is by far the most dominant method in the Irish cards and payments market.
+This is because of the consumer’s inclination towards debit cards when in a physical location, especially popular among those aged under 45.
+Also, the major reason for people to go to the branch, i.e., 63 per cent, is to withdraw/lodge cash.
+Further, debit cards are more prevalent in areas of Leinster (54 per cent), Munster (50 per cent), Connacht/Ulster (60 per cent), and Dublin (42 per cent).
 However, with modest growth in smartphone payments, debit cards saw a slight decline in 2023.

-The credit cards segment in the second has also grown considerably in the last few years as every 1 person in 3 possesses one.
+The credit cards segment in the second has also grown considerably in the last few years, as every 1 person in 3 people possess one.
 Moreover, the segment market growth can be attributed to the preference of current account holders who are believed to stick with their primary financial provider for credit cards, overdrafts, and saving accounts.
-Another factor supporting the market is low switching behaviour from one service to the other.
+Another factor supporting the market is low switching behaviour from one service to another.

 The POS segment registered the highest growth rate and is expected to further propel during the forecast period for the Ireland cards and payments market.
-This dominance can be attributed to the sharp increase in contactless payments which account for about 85 per cent of card-based point-of-sale payments.
-In terms of per capita contactless payment, Dublin gained the top spot with 394 in the twelve months ended on March 2024.
-This is more than the national average, i.e. 40 per cent more.
-Apart from this, the ability to generate higher return on investment along with its accessibility is influencing the segment’s market size.
+This dominance can be attributed to the sharp increase in contactless payments, which account for about 85 per cent of card-based point-of-sale payments.
+In terms of per capita contactless payment, Dublin gained the top spot with 394 in the twelve months ending on March 2024.
+This is more than the national average, i.e., 40 per cent more.
+Apart from this, the ability to generate higher returns on investment, along with its accessibility, is influencing the segment’s market size.
 Further, its extensive application in varied industries involving transportation, accommodation, hospitality, and retail has substantially boosted the market growth in recent years.

-On the other hand, the ATM segment is witnessed moderate and is expected to play an important role in the Ireland cards and payments.
-For instance, In February 2024, the Bank of Ireland reported an investment of 60 million euros to enhance the nation’s ATM network.
+On the other hand, the ATM segment is witnessing moderate growth and is expected to play an important role in the Ireland cards and payments.
+For instance, in February 2024, the Bank of Ireland reported an investment of 60 million euros to enhance the nation’s ATM network.
 This will significantly elevate the segment’s market growth rate as it is the biggest investment in the country’s cash infrastructure in the last 10 years.
 Besides this, these still command the industry in respect of cash withdrawals and have surged in popularity in 2023.
-Also, they are utilised by around 78 per cent of adults which is up five percentage points and cashback from merchants has dropped down slightly.
+Also, they are utilised by around 78 per cent of adults, which is up five percentage points, and cashback from merchants has dropped slightly.

 The Ireland cards and payments market growth witnessed a major rise in payment transactions since the second quarter of 2023.
 This is primarily propelled by the entry of a new payment service company in the Irish industry and heightened payment transactions in 2023 of 4.14 billion, which is a 36 percent surge from 2022’s 3.05 billion.
 However, the market in the country is greatly lagging in the accessibility of instant payments and is at 22 position in the European Union’s ranking among its own countries.
 This is an extremely negative trend from the aspect of customers and companies in the country.